 - Third, the order management system should be synched to your inventory.
 This will allow you to keep away from backorders and refund situations when you run out of items in your warehouse.
 It’s highly damaging for a new business when they can’t make good on promised orders, especially when it happens multiple times.

 Contracting with the experts in moving your inventory is especially worthwhile when you’ve begun to ship 10-20 parcels per day.
 Once your volume gets up that high, it’s important to find a multi-carrier solution to your shipping needs.

 This will save you loads of both time and money, since often the key to efficient and cost-effective shipping is deciding which carrier and service is best for each individual order, and there are endless carriers each with multiple services.

-A clear and efficient returns policy is an often-overlooked component of eCommerce order fulfilment.
+A clear and efficient returns policy is an often-overlooked component of ecommerce order fulfillment.
 For many buyers the prospect of being able to return an item easily is a major factor in the purchase.
 Zappos, for example, has long claimed that its best customers are also the ones who return the most items.

-The returns policy at your eCommerce company needs to be crystal clear to the buyer, but also to your staff and fulfilment provider, if you have one.
+The returns policy at your ecommerce company needs to be crystal clear to the buyer, but also to your staff and fulfillment provider, if you have one.
 That means that you need to have designed, not only clear criteria for returns, but also a straightforward process for receiving, replacing, and reimbursing returned items.

-Ideally this process will be automated and tied in to your order process management system and fulfilment software.
+Ideally this process will be automated and tied in to your order process management system and fulfillment software.